 Introduction to GRE Reading Comprehension

 When I say ‘types’, I mean the way these GRE Reading Comprehension passages are structured.
 An idea of the structure of passages and understanding what they’re trying to tell you in a broad overall sense is a huge key to cracking the meaning of those passages.
 I’m going to show you exactly how helpful that is so let’s go ahead and dive in.
+Even though reading has always been an important skill to possess, most of us struggle in improving reading comprehension skills.
+But this is possible when you start with analysing the deep roots of the problems and framing the techniques accordingly.

 GRE reading comprehension – I’m just going to give a really brief introduction for those of you who have just now started your prep and don’t have a very clear idea.
 So in the GRE we have two sections, right?
-Ideally that is that the Quant and the Verbal and apart from that you also have something called the analytical writing.
+Ideally that is that the Quant and the Verbal and apart from that you also have something called the GRE analytical writing.

 Fifty percent of your entire verbal score is going to be based on your reading comprehension performance.
 In a verbal section, to get an idea of how many reading comprehension questions you can expect to encounter, you will probably see within one section, two short passages with about two to three questions each and along with that one long passage.